Giovanni Pascoli: Biography

 Giovanni Pascoli was born at San Mauro di Romagna in 1855.
 In 1867, when Giovanni Pascoli was 12, his father Ruggero Pascoli was shot and killed by an assassin hiding in a ditch by the road.
 Ruggero Pascoli was returning home from the market at Cesena in a carriage drawn by a black-and-white mare (cavalla storna).
 The mare continued slowly on her way and brought home the body of her slain master.
 The murderer was never apprehended.

 Giovanni Pascoli had a tragic childhood, struck by the murder of his father and the early deaths of his mother, sister and two brothers and the subsequent financial decline of the family.
 The father's assassination echoes in particular in one of his most popular poems, "La cavalla storna".
 His whole first work, Myricae (1891), reflects his unhappy childhood.

 In 1871, he moved to Rimini with six of his brothers, where he made friends with Andrea Costa, and began to participate in Socialist demonstrations.
-This led to another key event in Pascoli's life, his brief imprisonment in Bologna after a protest against the capture of the anarchist Giovanni Passannante, who attempted to kill Humbert I. Pascoli composed an Ode to Passannante, which he tore up soon after reading it during a socialist gathering in Bologna.
+This led to another key event in Pascoli's life, his brief imprisonment in Bologna after a protest against the capture of the anarchist Giovanni Passannante, who attempted to kill King Humbert I. Pascoli composed an Ode to Passannante, which he tore up soon after reading it during a socialist gathering in Bologna.

 Pascoli studied at the University of Bologna, where his teacher and mentor was Giosuè Carducci.
 In 1882 he was initiated at the Masonic lodge "Rizzoli" of Bologna.
 A few months later, he graduated, and began to teach in high schools in Matera and Massa.
 He lived next to his sisters Ida and Maria, in an attempt to renew the original family, building a "nest" (as he called it) for the sisters and himself.
 Although he was almost married, it is speculated that he never did so because of an immature and perhaps ambiguous relationship with his sisters.